 Basic assistance, not basic income

 To defend against domestic unrest, the Uniting Amendment establishes a single Basic Assistance Fund to provide direct cash transfers to those in need.
 Even the most ardent free market advocates support a safety net for those in need. (see F. A. Hayek's, The Road to Serfdom; Chap.
 9, "Security and Freedom") This is not a universal basic income which would be distributed to everyone; it only goes to those who are in need.
 A universal basic income, on the other hand, is a fixed amount paid to everyone.
 This is wasteful because it pays benefits to people who don't need it.
 Basic assistance provided by the Uniting Amendment only goes to those who need it.

 Funding for basic assistance comes from a special fund set aside for that purpose.
 A portion of tax revenues goes into the fund each year.
 Money from the fund may be used to provide for those who cannot care for themselves and are unable to obtain help from private sources.
 Payments from the fund are sufficient to provide for basic needs.
 The payments are in lieu of all other government assistance and there is no byzantine bureaucracy needed to administer dozens of different programs.
 Since anyone can request assistance, the system is fair and effective.
-Recipients provide whatever value or services they can to society in exchange and they repay back into the fund when they are able.
+Recipients voluntarily provide whatever value or services they can to society in exchange for the benefit and they repay back into the fund when they are able.
 It provides for all people in need with less cost than our current programs, and it completely heads off any "justification" for more bloated, inefficient government programs and regulations.
 It's simple and fair.

 But what if people cheat?